EmmanuelDemey/trainings-v2/training/solutions/javascript/08_responsive/README.md

   Two sources of truth is how a burger menu ends up half-broken at 767px.
 - `ResizeObserver` — when it is the *element* and not the *window* whose size matters (a resizable panel, a chart in a flexible column).
-- Give the ☰ button an `aria-expanded` attribute and keep it in sync.
-That is what makes the menu usable with a screen reader.